Sad

 I would say, "Poor Mojo", but the dental did wonders.
 He is eating like an entire football team.
 Of course he is not too fond of my cleaning his abscess area and hates the anitibiotics.
 But Mojo is doing good and considering his genetics, we are lucky to still have him.

+This is Otter.
+He is our kitty, ten years old.
+Otter went to the clinic today because he has had rapid weight loss and is ADR (Ain't Doing Right).
+He isn't eating and shows no interest in life.
 If the blood and abdominal fluid tests come back with a bad result, we have to consider euthanizing him.
 We don't want to lose him.
 Our love for Otter will do what is best for him.

 We euthanized our Rebound today.
 His pneumonia was worse and this morning he had a hard time breathing due to fluid in his abdomen.
 As sad as it was for us we knew the best thing for Rebound was to euthanize him.